arielpartners/demo/seed/README.md

 ## File structure

-> before we look into actual code let's take a quick glance at file structure
+> before we look into actual code let's take a quick glance at file structure: Open sublime editor.

 **directories**
 - json-server: Seed will provide mock backend using JSON-server, which allows a team to work in front-end and back-end in parallel to support `Agile development` and minimize creating blockers while development.